Business Insurance Coverage

 Nursing Service Organization (NSO) offers the following features through its student nurse insurance coverage…

-Can cover you up to $1 million for each claim arising from a medical incident, and up to $6 million in aggregate.
+It will cover you up to $1 million for each claim arising from a medical incident, and up to $6 million in aggregate.

 Defense Expense Benefit